ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 ### Misc

-- Restored timecycles from consoles with improved auto exposure and fixed missing moon at night in certain weather
+- Restored timecycles from consoles with improved auto exposure and restored missing moon in certain weather
 - Fixed glass shards lacking colors
 - Fixed particles flickering in some situations
 - Restored console particle file, and fixed some broken particles
 - Restored environment reflection intensity from consoles
+- Added an option to restore the more reflective cars from consoles
 - Fixed incorrect water texture and post processing noise tiling on "Water Quality" levels other than medium
-- Added an option to restore the more reflective cars from consoles
 - Restored Xbox360 contrast slider behavior
-- Disable Z-write behavior for emissive shaders to fix some visual issues
+- Disabled Z-write behavior for emissive shaders to fix some visual issues
 - Improved phone screen resolution
 - Fixed offset mirrors
 - Fixed washed out mirror reflections on some graphics cards